Tag: Alison Seabeck

 The below Parliamentary question was asked by Alison Seabeck on 2014-06-12.

-To ask the Secretary of State for Justice, how many parliamentary questions tabled to his Department in the last parliamentary Session did not receive a substantive answer by the time of the 2014 prorogation; and when each such question was first tabled.
+To ask Mr Chancellor of the Exchequer, how many parliamentary questions tabled to his Department in the last parliamentary Session did not receive a substantive answer by the time of the 2014 prorogation; and when each such question was first tabled.

-• Alison Seabeck – 2014 Parliamentary Question to the Northern Ireland Office
+• Alison Seabeck – 2014 Parliamentary Question to the Church Commissioners

-Alison Seabeck – 2014 Parliamentary Question to the Northern Ireland Office
+Alison Seabeck – 2014 Parliamentary Question to the Church Commissioners

 The below Parliamentary question was asked by Alison Seabeck on 2014-06-12.

-To ask the Secretary of State for Transport, how many parliamentary questions tabled to his Department in the last parliamentary Session did not receive a substantive answer by the time of the 2014 prorogation; and when each such question was first tabled.
+To ask the right hon.
+Member for Banbury, representing the Church Commissioners, how many parliamentary questions tabled to the Church Commissioners in the last parliamentary Session did not receive a substantive answer by the time of the 2014 prorogation; and when each such question was first tabled.

-The Department for Transport gave a substantive answer to all parliamentary questions by the time of the 2014 prorogation.
+All written questions tabled to the Church Commissioners received a substantive answer by the time of the 2014 prorogation.